BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/foobarv3.md

 [Download or copy/paste](/apcsp\digitalinfo\npc.py) this code into a new file, npc.py

 This file must be in the same location (same folder) as your project.
+Add `from npc import *` at the top of your game

 - Notice that the FIRST FUNCTION (tradeItem) is incomplete.
 You will need to complete it.